BLOG

 4. Gifts for Siblings and Other Family Members

 With so much time and attention required to support a child with an illness or injury, it’s easy for other family members to feel overlooked.
 Even just a card or word of encouragement or empathy for the other children can go a long way.
-When you bring a gift for the child with cancer or another illness/injury, be sure to bring something for siblings too.
-And don’t forget the fathers!
-Often, they are the last ones on the list but they’re struggling too.
+When you bring a gift for the child with cancer or another illness/injury, be sure to also bring something for siblings.
+Even better, offer to spend some time together or take them out on a special date.

 5. Practical Gift Cards